 The first Cork Food Harvest Festival held by Cork Food Policy Council will take place over the weekend of October 19th, 20th and 21st, celebrating the wealth of community food and growing initiatives across Cork.
 The festival will commence on Friday October 19th at 1pm with a ‘A Taste of Cork’ meal prepared by culinary students from CIT Tourism & Hospitality Department.
 This features a 3-course meal with tea/coffee at €20 per person.
 To book, email Roisin.Clancy@cit.ie or phone 0214335820.

 That evening, SHEP Earth Aware will screen The Soil Solution to Climate Change at Social Health Education Project, Village Chambers, The Village Centre, Station Road, Ballincollig at 7:30pm.

-On the Saturday, 14 venues played host to a schedule of free events, tours, workshops, talks, demonstrations and tastings around the city and county.
-These initiatives provided opportunities for the public to come and learn about food – how to grow it, cook it, share it and enjoy it.
+On the Saturday, a schedule of free events, tours, workshops, talks, demonstrations and tastings will take place in venues across Cork city and county.
+These initiatives will provide opportunities for the public to come and learn about food – how to grow it, cook it, share it and enjoy it.

-To download the flyer click CFPC Harvest Festival flyer
+To download the flyer click here

 For more information contact Keelin Tobin, Cork Food Policy Council Co-ordinator at firstname.lastname@example.org